Grahp/Website/pages/Steno Lisp Editing Model.md

 ---
 permalink: steno-lisp-editing-model
+title: Steno Lisp Editing Model
 ---
-# Steno Lisp Editing Model

 See [Chalsed](Chalsed.md)

 [Steno](steno.md) lisp [editing model](steno-editor.md).
 For a more generic lisp-independent version of this, see [steno editing model](steno-editing-model.md)